evilwizardstudios/smithy/docpage/docs/index.md

 ## Demos and Tutorials

 - To get started quickly, try the [Quick-Start Guide](/demos_tutorials/quick_start)
-- The [Floating Island Demo](/demos_tutorials/floating_island) will teach you how to generate complex scenery that looks hand-made, using only a few meshes and textures.
+- The [Strategy Game Tile Demo](/demos_tutorials/swamp_tile) will teach you how to generate complex scenery that looks hand-made, using only a few meshes and textures.
 The tutorial focuses on how to prepare assets and Smithy Adapters, and how to use [jitter](/editor/node/#generation-jitter) and [Material options](/editor/node/material-options) for maximum effect.
 - The [FPS Arsenal Demo](/demos_tutorials/fps_arsenal) will teach you how to use Smithy and your own component scripts to create a [Borderlands](http://borderlandsthegame.com/)-style procedural gun generator for an FPS game.
 The tutorial focuses on how to design and implement custom component scripts so Smithy produces output that has the values and behavior you want.
 - The [RPG Hero](/demos_tutorials/rpg_hero) example will teach you how to use Smithy in a more abstract way, and create 2D RPG characters with stats and fluff, as well as procedurally generated dialogue and quests.
 The tutorial focuses on using Smithy on GameObjects without meshes, and how to combine Smithy with other procedural generation techniques to give even more depth to procedurally created assets.